tekiegirl/TheMadKatas/1.ProblemBackground/BusinessGoal.md

 11. System can send notifications to Customers and Expert users when required

-12. Call center/support teams can access the system
+12. Call centre/support teams can access the system

 13. Managers can request and receive various operational and analytical reports

 14. Data from existing data have to be migrated into new system

 ## Significant Non-Functional requirements

 Following are the significant non-functional requirements based on current pain points and stakeholders concerns.
 However, please note these is not full list of non-functional requirements.

-1. Reliability of the system
+1. <a id="rely"></a>Reliability of the system
 2. Availability of the system to support nature of it's usage
 3. Maintainability of the system to sustain it and to extend it's functionality